tmccormi/tbt-org/README.md

 docs/                 # Generated site output served by GitHub Pages
 ```

+## Updating an existing Page
+1. Browse to the file inside `pages/` (for example `survice-providers.md`).
+2. Click the Edit (pencil icon).
+3. Edit the page.
+4. Click "Commit Changes" and add a comment on what changed.

 ## Adding a New Page

+1. Create a new "branch" to hold your changes.
-1. Create a Markdown file inside `pages/` (for example `pages/your-page.md`).
+2. Create a Markdown file inside `pages/` (for example `pages/your-page.md`).
 Include front matter so Eleventy can set the
    title and layout:

    ```markdown